iotaledger/iota.rs/documentation/docs/overview.md

 # Overview

-The iota.rs library is designed to simplify how you connect and interact with[nodes](https://wiki.iota.org/chrysalis-docs/node_software) in the IOTA network.
+The iota.rs library is designed to simplify how you connect and interact with [nodes](https://wiki.iota.org/chrysalis-docs/node_software) in the IOTA network.
 You can use it to generate addresses, send messages, sign and send transactions, and more.

 Beyond establishing the initial connection to a node, iota.rs has no state.
 Operations use only the data you pass during